tangxiangcsu/MolFCL/README.md

 # MolFCL
-Molecular fragment contrastive learning with functional group prompt
+The application of molecular fragment contrastive learning with a novel functional group prompt for molecular property prediction